Garuma25/OITapp/README.md

 The program terminates with a return value of 0.

 I am still having trouble meeting the requirements for step 4, but the program still outputs an error message when the Roman numeral is invalid

+Time complexity is O(n)
+It took me around 2:44 hours